 A doula, pronounced “doo la”, is also known as a birth companion and originates from the Ancient Greek word to mean female servant or slave.

-Generally a female, she is a nonmedical person who assists a woman before, during, or after childbirth, as well as her partner and/or family by providing information, physical and emotional support.
-They provide continuous support during labour and when combined with the help provided from nurses, family, friends and doctors, is associated with improved maternal and foetal health and a variety of other benefits.
+Generally a female, she is a non-medical person who assists a woman before, during, or after childbirth, as well as her partner and/or family by providing information, physical and emotional support.
+They provide continuous support during labour and when combined with the help provided from nurses, family, friends and doctors, is associated with improved maternal and fetal health and a variety of other benefits.

-The overall goal of a doula is for the mother to feel safe, comfortable and informed of her choices.
-This complements the goal that midwives and doctors have, which is to ensure a safe delivery for mother and child.
+The overall goal of a doula is for the pregnant person to feel safe, comfortable and informed of their choices.
+This complements the goal that midwives and doctors have, which is to ensure a safe birth for mother and child .
 Doulas have no clinical role, duties or decision making.

 The range of support provided by a doula during childbirth may include physical assistance and comfort, caring for the mother by providing food, drink and rest, emotional support, advocating the mother’s needs and rights and reminding future parents of all the information we discussed before the birth event.

 The Birth Support page goes into further detail about all the ways that I help during childbirth.
 In addition, many birth doulas, including myself, offer postnatal support which can take many forms according each family’s needs.
 You can read more about my postnatal services here.